Yvette Nicole Brown proves she's a 'Big Shot' in new series, reveals TV legend who inspired character

 "It shows a woman that can be in charge, handle her business but she ain't got to run roughshod over everybody.
 She uses that tone and that demeanor when she needs to do so but otherwise, she's also a safe place and a soft place for these students to land and even for John Stamos' character when things go awry, so to speak," said Brown.

-Brown is thrilled to be working with Stamos.
-She's a longtime fan.
+Brown says she is thrilled to be working with Stamos, as she's been a longtime fan.

 "I watched John Stamos on 'General Hospital' as Blackie when I was in junior high or middle school, I can't even remember," said Brown "And I've had a crush on him that long."